10 Best Compression Running Socks Tested & Reviewed

 Though the materials the socks are constructed with must have durable elasticity, there should be a decent mixture of breathable textiles as well.

 This not only allows much more comfortable wear, but also, more importantly prevent bacterial issues from built up sweat and moisture.
+Breathability is also crucial to help your body regulate its temperature naturally.

 Do they provide warmth?